jingxia/CarND-Path-Planning-Project/README.md

 ### chooseLane step

+In the chooseLane step, it'll take this car's current status, status of all other cars (location, velocity, etc), and the remaining of previous path as input.
+It'll check if it's needed and possible to change a lane, and at the same time dynamicly decide whether to accelarate or slow down, and at which accelaration rate.
+More specifically, it'll do the following:

+1. There are 2 parameters to determine safe distance ahead and behind.
+To generate a more smooth riding experience and avoid unnecessary speeding up / slowing down, the safe distance is dynamically determined based on velocity and relative velocity between other cars.
+These 2 parameters are tuned based on simulation which strikes a balance between speed, smooth and safety.

+   a. safe distance ahead: (parameter, 1.2s)

+      Check if there's any other car that's ahead in all 3 lanes with distance of *1.2s* * velocity;

+      -- For the same lane, if there is a car ahead, we'll slow down (decrease the velocity) by 0.27 * (1.0 - ahead_car_distance / (1.2s * current_velocity)).
+In other words, the closer we are with the card in front, the more quickly we slow down, so the slowing down is a smooth and continuous process.

+      -- For the lane left to and right to the current lane, if there's no car, we'll say that lane is clear.

+   b. safe distance behind: (parameter, 2s)

+      This determines if we can change lane.
+Check if there's any other car that's behind in the lane that we want to switch to, with distance of *2s* * (other car's velocity - this car's velocity), or within 10m (minimum distance to ensure a safe lane changing).
+If there is none, we determine that this lane is clear and possible to switch to.

+2. If there's no car ahead within the dynamic safe distance, we'll drive straight in same lane.
+Moreover, if we are below maximum speed, we'll speed up by 0.25.

+3. If there's a car ahead within the safe distance, and either left or right is clear, we'll switch to left or right (left first).

+We'll then feed the chosen lane, along with the updated velocity, to the next step.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).